Information for visitors

 All communally bought and served food is vegan.
 Every weekday, one or two people cook for the community and on Sundays we usually have a pancake brunch.

 We promote a healthy lifestyle.
 Although strongly discouraged, smoking is allowed only in specifically designated areas, never indoors.
-No drugs or hard alcohol are allowed in Suderbyn.
 Please read our Co-Living Principles for more details.

 We try to grow most of our food ourselves, but have not yet reached full self-sufficiency.